-There are many different requirements with which in vitro diagnostic manufacturers must comply in order to place product on the market.
+There are many different requirements with which in vitro diagnostic manufacturers have to comply in order to place products on the market.
 At the core of most of these requirements is a fundamental need to have a good quality management system (QMS) in place.
 This is certainly not a new requirement for companies.
-Philip B. Crosby said 'Quality Management is a systematic way of guaranteeing that organized activities happen the way that they are planned...
-Quality management is needed because nothing is simple anymore, if indeed it ever was'.1 Although this quote is now nearly 40 years old, it is as true today as it was then.
-Companies still need a system in place to ensure that activities happen according to plans and the environment continues to get more complicated, with increasing regulation, customer expectations and product complexity.
+Philip B. Crosby said "Quality Management is a systematic way of guaranteeing that organized activities happen the way that they are planned...
+Quality management is needed because nothing is simple anymore, if indeed it ever was."1 Although this quote is now nearly 40 years old, it is as true today as it was then.
+Companies still need a system in place to ensure that activities happen according to plans, especially as the environment continues to get more complicated with increasing regulation, customer expectations and product complexity.

-There are several regulations and standards that focus on QMS requirements, but this paper primarily examines the QMS requirements in the new In Vitro Diagnostic Device Regulation (IVDR) 2017/7462 which has entered into force as of 26 May 2017 and will serve as the basis for access to the European market.
-Complying with these requirements will largely fulfil those requirements established in ISO 13485:2016 (Medical devices - quality management systems - requirements for regulatory purposes).
-The reader is referred to CEN TR 17223:2018 (guidance on the relationship between EN ISO 13485:2016 and European Medical Devices Regulation and In Vitro Diagnostic Medical Devices Regulation) for further details on mapping between the IVDR to ISO 13485:2016 as well as to ISO 13485:2016 - Medical devices - A practical guide3.
-The FDA has also recently indicated their intention to harmonize the QMS requirements currently established in the Quality System Regulations in 21 Code of Federal Regulations 820 with those of ISO 13485-2016.4 With the new regulation, and these changes, it is a good time to review the fundamental requirements of the QMS to ensure that the manufacturer has the most streamlined approach for easy market access and efficiency in execution.
+There are several regulations and standards that focus on QMS requirements, but this paper primarily examines the QMS requirements in the new In Vitro Diagnostic Device Regulation (IVDR) 2017/746 which has entered into force as of 26 May 2017 and will serve as the basis for access to the European market.
+Complying with the requirements of BS EN ISO 13485:2016, Medical devices - Quality management systems - Requirements for regulatory purposes will largely fulfil those requirements established in the IVDR.
+The reader is referred to Annex ZB of BS EN ISO 13485:2016 for further details on mapping between the IVDR to ISO 13485:2016 as well as to ISO 13485:2016 - Medical devices - A practical quide.

+In February 2022, the FDA issued a proposed rule to harmonize the QMS requirements currently established in the Quality System Regulations in 21 Code of Federal Regulations 820 with those of ISO 13485-2016.
+With the IVDR in the EU, and these announced changes from the FDA, it is a good time to review the fundamental requirements of the QMS to ensure that the manufacturer has the most streamlined approach for easy market access and efficiency in execution.